k2 Ultra Dream Review And Buying Advice

 k2 Ultra Dream 2015 - 2013 Review by The Good Ride

 K2 Ultra Dream is the Turbo Dream with super big shovel nose tips made for powder but can still play on the mountain when it’s not dumping.
-Yep it’s not as easy to throw around but the performance is similar to the Turbo Dream when it comes to groomer riding.
+Yep, it’s not as easy to throw around but the performance is similar to the Turbo Dream when it comes to groomer riding.
 This is just plain unsinkable when that super deep powder day comes around.
-It also comes in split.
+It also comes in a split.

-Conditions: Great snow with some left over thick soft off piste snow with the gang and later on another day on my own with about 1ft of thick ugly sierra powder that really earned the name Sierra Cement
+Conditions: Great snow with some leftover thick soft off-piste snow with the gang and later on another day on my own with about 1ft of thick ugly sierra powder that really earned the name Sierra Cement

 Riders: James, Peter, Kyle, Jimbo